FactorySimPy/FactorySimPy/docs/basic_components.md

     id="SPLITTER11",                # Unique identifier for the splitternode processing_delay=1.0,       # Unpacking delay (constant or generator/function)
-    blocking=True,              # Wait for output edge to accept item in_edge_selection="RANDOM",  # Policy or function to select input edge out_edge_selection="ROUND_ROBIN"  # Policy or function to select output edge )
+    blocking=True,              # Wait for output edge to accept item mode = "UNPACK",            # mode can be UNPACK or SPLIT in_edge_selection="RANDOM",  # Policy or function to select input edge out_edge_selection="ROUND_ROBIN"  # Policy or function to select output edge )